GREAT BASS ALBUMS

 Jaco Pastorius (Jaco Pastorius)

-This album, and the one below it, are pretty much essential listening if you call yourself a serious bassist.
+This album and Heavy Weather are pretty much essential listening if you call yourself a serious bassist.

 Heavy Weather (Weather Report)